-Climate change will affect each of these crops differently.
-Orchard-based crops will mature more rapidly in higher temperatures which will affect crop quality and timing to markets, potentially creating a conflict with historic market need.
-Further shifts to earlier and earlier harvests during warmer summers could both lower the quality of the fruit and shift the competitive environment in which Oregon producers must sell their crop.
-In addition, winter chilling requirements for orchard crops in Oregon appear to still be sufficient, unlike California.
-There, chilling hours during winter have declined by as much as 30% since 1950 in areas of the Central Valley to the point of not making some orchard crops viable.
+The main impacts on agriculture will involve temperature change and water scarcity.
+While warmer weather and earlier spring seems positive, late summer and fall water shortages will likely pose severe problems.
+In addition, chilling hours during winter have declined by as much as 30% since 1950 in areas of the Central Valley to the point of not making some crops viable.
 However, as climates continue to change, similar winter dormancy issues could mean trouble for Oregon's perennial crops (Dello and Mote 2010).
 Additionally, as snowpack decreases in the Cascades, availability of irrigation water could become more restricted as summer heat waves and droughts become more commonplace.
 The most consistent changes in global climate models show a regional warming and drying in the summer.
-The multi-model average decrease for summer precipitation is expected to be 14% by the 2080s.
+The multi-model average decrease for summer precipitation is 14% by the 2080s.
 Over two decades ago, the EPA (2002) reported that as a result of water use "an estimated 130 kilometers [80 miles] of 2nd to 4th order streams go dry in a moderately dry summer.
-For a 1.8°F rise in temperature, irrigation demands are projected to increase by 10% (Dello and Mote, 2010).
-Water availability is likely to become a substantial problem in the district.
+For a 1.8°F rise in temperature, irrigation demands are projected to increase by 10% (Dello and Mote 2010).
+Even in urban areas where little forestry is practiced, the detrimental impact of climate change on the commercial forest species of Oregon and the Pacific Northwest will have a negative impact on timber local availability and thus elevate the price of construction.

-Moreover, Climate change is expected to enhance invasion risk from many crop diseases, pests, and weeds.
+Climate change is expected to enhance invasion risk from many crop diseases, pests, and weeds.
 Rising temperatures allow both insects and pathogens to expand their ranges to regions where they were once not found.
-In addition, warmer winter temperatures allow more insects to survive over the winter, whereas colder winters once controlled their populations.
-Changes in climate have the potential to disrupt the natural enemies of some crop pests (beneficial insects), ultimately producing greater overall crop vulnerability.
+In addition, warmer winter temperatures allow more insects to survive in regions where colder winters once controlled populations.
+Changes in climate have the potential to disrupt beneficial insects that serve as the natural enemies of some crop pests, ultimately producing greater overall crop exposure to herbivores.
 Warmer temperatures may also allow for additional generations of insect pests within a single growing season.
-Models codling moth populations under baseline conditions and four Global Climate Model (GCM) projections and finds earlier emergence of adults in spring coupled with warmer temperatures in summer would result in most apple-growing locations in Washington State experiencing a complete third generation hatch.
-These results suggest additional costs to apple growers from additional pheromone and sprays per season Dello and Mote 2010).
+Models of codling moth populations, for example, under baseline conditions and four Global Climate Model (GCM) projections find earlier emergence of adults in spring.
+Coupled with warmer temperatures in summer this could result in most apple-growing locations experiencing a complete third generation hatch.
+These results suggest additional costs to apple growers from additional pheromone and sprays per season (Dello and Mote 2010).